AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-05-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 ### Thoughts about the reason for laying me off

+That I was on the hit list at this company was both surprising and not surprising.
+There were subtle and not-so-subtle hints that some people wanted me to leave.

 The official reason for disestablishing my role was that the company had too many backend engineers.
 I was "too senior" (whatever that means) and hence expensive to keep on.
 By letting me go, they could save more jobs.

 Although this might be true, it doesn't make sense to me for various reasons.